On the Slow Queries page of TiDB Dashboard, you can search and view all slow queries in the cluster.

 By default, SQL queries with an execution time of more than 300 milliseconds are considered as slow queries.
 These queries are recorded in the slow query logs and can be searched via TiDB Dashboard.
 You can adjust the threshold of slow queries through the

 You can use one of the following two methods to access the slow query page:

-- After logging into TiDB Dashboard, click Slow Queries on the left navigation menu:
+After logging in to TiDB Dashboard, click Slow Queries in the left navigation menu.

 127.0.0.1:2379with the actual PD address and port.

 All data displayed on the slow query page comes from TiDB slow query system tables and slow query logs.
 See slow query logs for details.